ECONOMICS STRATEGY

 a. tax imposed by the Central Government.

-b. tax imposed by the Central Government but collected by the State Government
+b. tax imposed by the Central Government but collected by the State Government c. tax imposed by the State Government but collected by the Central Government d. tax imposed and collected by the State Government

 Solution (d)